JOB DESCRIPTION:

-The Centre for Child Rights and Business (The Centre) is a non-profit social enterprise and one of the very few organisations in the world working exclusively on child rights issues in the business context.
+The Centre for Child Rights and Business (The Centre) works exclusively on child rights issues in the business context.
 In the 15+ years of our journey to date, we have improved the lives of thousands of children, young people and working parents.
-We’re a friendly, diverse and international team coming from a range of backgrounds, who all share a joint passion: to make the world a better place for children by helping international businesses in their sustainability and responsible supply chain efforts.
+We’re a friendly, diverse and international team who share a joint passion: to make the world a better place for children by helping international businesses ensure their business operations have a positive impact on children, particularly in their supply chains.

 The position includes but is not limited to the following specific tasks:

-1. Manage and implement projects in Bangladesh to guarantee the smooth implementation of the projects, including:
+Manage and implement projects in India to guarantee the smooth implementation of the projects, including:

-Prepare work plans and submit project-related reports for clients (e.g. progress reports, baseline/endline assessment reports, impact reports, etc.) and for The Centre internally (e.g. KPIs, project status updates).
+Prepare work plans and submit project-related reports for clients (e.g. progress reports, baseline/end line assessment reports, impact reports, etc.) and for internal The Centre (e.g. KPIs, project status updates).

-Liaise with stakeholders in Bangladesh such as buyers (brands and retailers), supplying factories, plantations and refineries, external consultants or implementing partners or local collaborators, community-based organisations and community leaders, etc. to ensure quality and timely project execution.
+Liaise with stakeholders in India, such as buyers (brands and retailers), supplying factories, plantations, and refineries, external consultants or implementing partners or local collaborators, community-based organisations and community leaders, etc., to ensure quality and timely project execution.

 Conduct and facilitate training/capacity building/workshop as required by the project.

-Lead research work (impact assessments, risks/needs assessment) under the supervision and guidance of the VP of Services & Products (Asia) and/or Director of Research.
+Lead research works (impact assessment, risks/needs assessment) under the supervision and guidance of the Director of Service & Product (Asia) and/or the Director of Research.

-Lead the rapid assessment of child labour remediation and case management as required by the client under the supervision and guidance of the VP of Services & Products (Asia) and/or Director of Global Child Labour Remediation.
+Lead the rapid assessment of child labour remediation and case management as required by the client under the supervision and guidance of the Director of Service & Product (Asia) and/or the Director of Global Child Labour Remediation.

 Build capacity and control the work quality of external consultants/implementing partners/local collaborators throughout the duration of projects.

 Ensure regular reviews and adjustments are made based on operational matters to ensure optimum results.
-Bring all challenges to the attention of the VP of Services & Products (Asia) and/or Director of Global Child Labour Remediation.
+In a timely manner, bring all challenges to the attention of the Director of Services & Products (Asia) and propose solutions and alternative strategies for achieving results.

 Contribute to the creation and sharing of knowledge by summarising and documenting results, lessons learned and good practices from the implementation of the project.

-2. Regularly update The Centre’s Bangladesh factsheet and continuous research on child rights and related legal provisions.
+Regularly update The Centre’s India factsheet and conduct continuous research on child rights and related legal provisions.

-5. Participate in identifying and connecting with relevant partners, including local governmental agencies, sectoral associations, international and national NGOs, government entities, educational institutions and commercial service providers and trainers, etc.
+Participate in identifying and connecting with relevant partners, including local governmental agencies, sectoral associations, international and national NGOs, government entities, educational institutions, and commercial service providers and trainers.

-6. Participate and represent The Centre in events, conferences, meetings as decided in cooperation with the VP of Services and Products Asia.
+Participate and represent The Centre in events, conferences, and meetings as decided in cooperation with the Director of Services & Products (Asia).

-7. Regular calls with The Centre’s colleagues in Bangladesh, regular check-ins with VP of Products & Services (Asia).
+Regular calls with The Centre’s colleagues in India, regular check-ins with Director of Services & Products (Asia).

 University degree or higher in social science, business development or business management.

-A minimum of 10 years of proven experience in a similar role with CLP, supply chain management, HRDD or related field is a MUST.
+A minimum 5 years of proven experience in a similar role with international exposure is a MUST.

 Experience in conducting social audits/assessments is strongly preferred.

-Outstanding verbal and written communication skills; strong and proven skills as a trainer and facilitator is preferred.
+Outstanding verbal and written communication skills; strong and proven skills as a trainer and facilitator are preferred.

-Good command of both verbal and written English; knowledge in other South Asian languages a plus.
+Good command of both verbal and written English and Hindi; knowledge of other South Asian languages is a plus.

 Strong research and analytical skills.